erobwen/Cream/README.md

 # Cream
 An advanced ORM supporting real OOP working as a plugin on top of CakePHP 2.
 It supports single and multi table inheritance, and gives a lot of features with no additional costs.

+See included file Cream.pptx for an overview of the features of Cream.

 # Compatibility:
 Cream is developed for 2.7.0 RC and for 2.4.6, so we may assume that it it is compatible with Cake versions in between.